Coral Pistol Shrimp, Alpheus lottini

 Coral Pistol Shrimp, Alpheus lottini.
 Shrimp collected from within Cauliflower Coral, Pocillopora elegans, at El Tule, Km 17, Baja California Sur, December 2009.
 Size: 3.0 cm (1.2 inches).

 Phylogeny: The Coral Pistol Shrimp, Alpheus lottini (Guéin and Méneville, 1829) is a member of the Alpheidae Family of Caridean Snapping Shrimp.
-This species is also known as the Coral Snapping Shrimp, Lottin’s Snapping Shrimp, and the Pocillopora Shrimp.
-In Mexico, it is known as camarón pistola de coral and camarón chasqueadores.
+The genus Alpheus is one of fifty-two genera in this large family, and there are three hundred forty-three species in this genus.
+The genus name Alpheus is Latinized Greek and can mean “whiteness”, “productive”, “gain”, “strength”, “fluidity”, the name of a Greek god, or refer to the Alpheus River.
+Some sources guess that “strength” was probably the meaning applied to these shrimp.
+This species is also known as the Coral Snapping Shrimp, Lottin’s Snapping Shrimp, and the Pocillopora Shrimp and in Mexico as Camarón Pistola de Coral and Camarón Chasqueadores.

-Diet: The Coral Pistol Shrimp feed on coral mucous and detritus trapped in the mucous.
+Diet: Coral Pistol Shrimp feed on small arthropods, fish, zooplankton, coral mucous and detritus trapped in the mucous.
 In addition, they often feed on dead coral tissue, which also functions to keep the coral healthy.

-Behavior: In the Indo-Pacific Ocean, the Coral Pistol Shrimp are known to defend their host coral from the Crown-of-Thorns Starfish, Acanthaster planci.
+Ecosystem Interactions: Coral Pistol Shrimp have a mutualistic relationship with their coral host.
+The shrimp finds shelter and food in the coral, while providing “housekeeping services” for the coral.
+In the Indo-Pacific Ocean, the Coral Pistol Shrimp are known to defend their host coral from the Crown-of-Thorns Starfish, Acanthaster planci.
 They pinch the starfish’s tube feet and snap off their arms.
+It is unknown if they do this in the Eastern Pacific.
 They are also known for their intraspecific communications with Coral Crabs of the genus Trapezia.
 The Coral Crabs are bigger and stronger and will not share a coral head with the shrimp unless the shrimp performs an appeasement dance.
 When one is present around tidal pools at low tide the presence of these animals is readily apparent as they generate very loud rapports that can be heard at distances of up to 180 meters (200-yards).
 It is believed that this snapping is utilized to stun small prey for subsequent consumption.

 Synonyms: Alpheus laevis, Alpheus rouxii, Alpheus sublucanus, Alpheus thetis, Alpheus ventricosus, Cancer sublucanus, and Crangon latipes.